-The act changes the definition of "equivalent offense" that is used in determining the penalty for state OVI and state OVUAC (see "Definition of "equivalent offense" as used in OVI and OMWI laws," above).
+The existing penalties for state OVI are described below in "Existing law."
+The bill changes the definition of "equivalent offense" that is used in determining the penalty for state OVI and state OVUAC (see "Definition of "equivalent offense" as used in OVI and OMWI laws," below).
 Offenders with one or more prior convictions of the offenses listed within that definition are subject to more stringent penalties than offenders with no such prior conviction.
-The act also modifies some of the penalties for repeat state OVI offenders, as follows:
+The bill also modifies some of the existing penalties for repeat state OVI offenders, as follows: